-Of course, there are many more safety guidelines that will contribute to a good time on the trails - but these five rules are a good starting point.
+Of course, there are many more safety guidelines that can contribute to your good times on the trails - but these six rules make a good beginning.

 The MSA encourages all snowmobilers to take a snowmobile safety course.
 The Maine Dept. of Inland Fisheries and Wildlife (IF&W) offers certified courses; check out IF&W's listing of scheduled safety courses.